EdenWise/hjcrc/hjcrc.md

 ![](images/jewish-code.svg)

 ## Politics of the Right and how it has Influenced Me

+• Grand master, "By doing all these wrong things to you, I can teach you the right direction."

+• Grand Master, "Hardly matters how you get here. \[Just be sure that you do\]."

 Deaths: Jose in SLC---homeless guy who got hurt by the nervous system attacks meant for me